La Liga news: 'He has to keep improving' - Simeone wants more from Joao Felix after La Liga debut | Goal.com

 "The first league game is not easy.
 It's complex," Simeone said.

-"But in an individual action showed his power and hopefully these situations appear with more continuity.
+"But, as an individual, he showed his power and hopefully these situations appear more often.
 He has to keep improving."

 England international full-back Kieran Trippier also made his La Liga debut alongside Felix and Renan Lodi, after arriving from Champions League finalists Tottenham in the off-season.